ivboh/most_affordable_destinations_data_scientist/README.md

 ---
 # Data quality
-### Number of samples
-The number of pooled samples in and out of Texas are good (>30)

-### Normality of samples
-QQ plot verified that the samples in and out of Texas can be modeled by normal distribution.
-KS tests can be applied if p-value is needed.

 ### Data consistency
 - The mean salaries was obtained in three ways: i) and iii) are more consistent. ii) has the most samples and iii) has one number for each city.
-The final statistical testing used samples from i) .
+The final statistical testing used samples from i)
   1. taking the mean of salary posted on the web page for a single job on indeed.com
   2. taking the mean of metadata of salary in refined search results on indeed.com
   3. taking the number from glassdoor.com